jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 *This is my quote file.
 I update it when it occurs to me.
 All quotes are the property of the person who wrote them.
 If they offend you, read no further.*

+## Acting / Film

+"Listen, what do you think your job is?
+To learn the words?
+The usher can do that.
+Your job is to say them for the first time.
+Each time." - Mike Nichols (to a struggling actor)

 ## Existentialism

 "There are two ways to get enough: One is to continue to accumulate more and more.
 The other is to desire less." – G.K.
 Chesterton